Skip to content

 A solid understanding of digital mortgage terms stretches beyond keeping up with the competition.
 Taking the time to familiarize yourself with new definitions helps you understand changes in the industry, including new regulations and industry standards and those driven by consumer demand.
 A firm grasp of digital mortgage vocabulary also allows you to confidently introduce and communicate new service offerings and options with partners, colleagues, and customers.

 Getting a quick handle on new terms and phrases may seem easy enough.
 However, when it comes to comprehending digital mortgage definitions, it's anything but simple.
 For one, digital mortgages are still emerging, and conflicting and complicated terms are circulating in the industry today.
-To combat the confusion, we created a simple glossary of the 30 digital mortgage terms everyone needs to know.

 What is digital mortgage technology vocabulary?